-The Policy and Scheme of Delegation including the updated Committee Remits was approved at a Full Trustees Meeting in September 2019.
+Due to Covid-19, the Policy and Scheme of Delegation including the updated Committee Remits was approved at a Full Trustees Meeting in October 2020.

 Responsibilities - the Principal

 The Principal, as the Trust's Accounting Officer, has specific responsibilities set out by the ESFA.
 Other responsibilities for the management and operation of the Trust are exercised by the Principal under the Trust's Scheme of Delegation.